Four young feminine friends at the Miller Plaza foundation

 Our Ongoing Commitment to Dismantling Systemic Barriers

-The Office of Diversity and Inclusion (ODI) is unequivocally committed to the movement to create equity for all historically marginalized groups.
-We stand in solidarity with the oppressed.
-Having said this, our focus going forward is to define and understand our role, which is to provide educational programming and strategies to dismantle institutional and systemic inequities at Western Michigan University.
+We are unequivocally committed to the movement to create equity for all groups on campus.
+We stand in solidarity with those that have been disenfranchised.
+Therefore, our focus as we move forward is to clarify our role and work, which is to educate and provide programming and strategies to dismantle institutional and systemic inequities at Western Michigan University.

-The Office of Diversity and Inclusion is working to create engaging and challenging programming with an emphasis on expanding perspectives.
-We will be calling on all levels of the University to weave equitable practices throughout the work that is conducted on behalf of this University.
-Together, we can build a better University that truly demonstrates the values of diversity, equity, and inclusion.
+The Vice-Presidential area of Diversity and Inclusion is working to create engaging and challenging programming with an emphasis on expanding perspectives.
+We invite all levels of the University to weave fair practices throughout the work that is conducted on behalf of this University.
+Together, we can build a better University that truly demonstrates the values that support our motto so that all may learn.

 Land Acknowledgment Statement